Xylitol, A Processed Sugar Alchohol

 History of Xylitol

-Xylitol was first used from birch tree's in Finland and supposedly was a better sugar for diabetics.
+Xylitol was first produced from birch trees in Finland and was supposedly a better sugar for diabetics.
 Later it was mass produced in the United States and made from beet sugar.
 Now some sources of xylitol are made from corn from China.

 Xylitol Crystal